biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 ![Language embeddings of prompts were used to create a t-SNE.
 Hand curation of topics showed grouping of languages and topics.
 We found that our topic of interest was mostly represented between math, physics/chemistry, and health categories. \label{Fig2}](./fig2.pdf)

 We begin by summarizing the characteristics of the conversations that remained after applying our filtering criteria.
-This analysis provides an overview of the types of discussions that were successfully identified as bioinformatics-related, including the frequency and diversity of topics covered.
+This analysis provides an overview of the types of discussions that were successfully identified as bioinformatics-related, including the frequency and diversity of topics covered [Figure2].
 A set of 14 keywords were used to filter the dataset.
 The keywords are bioinformatics, biology, microbiology, notype, genus, phylum, taxonomy, prokaryote, bacteria, fungi, fungal, virus, eukaryote, and gene.
 This results in a total of 571 prompts from xxx prompts in the dataset.
 The prompt length was then calculated with the removal of special characters and “stop_words” (https://rdrr.io/cran/tidytext/man/stop_words.html).
 The distribution of the length is shown in Fig3.
 The frequency of the words from the prompt are shown in Fig4.

 ![Histogram showing the length of the prompts calculated with the removal of special characters and “stop_words”. \label{Fig3}](./fig3.pdf)